mopanet/bybit_futures_pairs/README.md

 python bybit_futures_pairs.py
 ```

-4. The output will be a comma-separated list of USDT futures pairs, sorted by market cap.
+4. The output will be a comma-separated list of USDT futures pairs, sorted by market cap, excluding options and futures with expiration dates.

 ## Example Output